Constitution and Bylaws of the Federal and Armed Forces Libraries Round Table

 Article V. Board of Directors.

 The Board of Directors of the Round Table shall consist of the President, Vice-President/President-Elect, four Directors (two federal and two armed forces), Secretary, Treasurer, and Immediate Past President of the Round Table.
-The Board of Directors shall manage the affairs of the Round Table in the intervals between meetings.
+The Board of Directors shall manage the affairs of the Round Table.
 It shall establish general policies for the Round Table, such as filling vacancies in office created by resignation or other causes, except in the case of the president, as noted in Article IV, section 3, above.
 All officers are expected to attend all general and Board of Directors meetings.
-The election of the armed forces directors shall be rotated on a schedule to allow full representation of the military services (Air Force, Army, Marine Corps, and Navy).
+The election of the armed forces directors shall be rotated as much as possible on a schedule to allow full representation of the military services (Air Force, Army, Marine Corps, and Navy).

 Article VI.
 Sections.